Education for sustainability, action-oriented research and the value of building bridges

 Is it enough to learn together?
 How do we build together?

 In institutional terms, our collaboration bridges an academic institution (SCI), a government research institution (Cemaden) and a non-governmental institution (MEEN).
-As individuals we have different ways of positioning ourselves as researchers, activists and practitioners and how we see ourselves depends on the contexts in which we work.
+As individuals, we have different ways of positioning ourselves as researchers, activists and practitioners and how we see ourselves depends on the contexts in which we work.
 Our work together and the range of activities carried out (seminars with academics, tree planting and assemblies in schools, supporting after-school eco-clubs, hosting an intergenerational conference, participating in a climate strike, attending a policy summit) have perhaps blurred boundaries as much as they have built bridges.

-As those privileged with the vocation of working with knowledge, our responsibility to bridge research, action and practice takes on a new urgency at a time of climate crisis.
+As those privileged with the vocation of working with knowledge, our responsibility to bridge research, action and practice take on a new urgency at a time of climate crisis.
 As the authors of the Action Research editorial calling for action-oriented research for transformations write, ‘the times demand it’.
 Our collaboration enables us to think together about how we build critical understandings and responses to the climate crisis with those who are not only the subjects of our research but also fellow (global) community members.

 Catherine Walker is a Research Associate at the Sustainable Consumption Institute